TheJonny/threema-client-rs/README.md

    - [ ] registration (POC DONE in python)
  - [ ] blob API

+## Usage
+When ready, this will be a rust library crate and API doc will be there.
+At the time, it's a bunch of experimental binaries.

 ## License
 As I heavily looked into [Threema for Android](https://github.com/threema-ch/threema-android/), this protocol port is licensed under the [GNU Affero General Public License v3](agpl-3.0.md) aswell.

+    Threema Protocol Library
+    Copyright (C) 2021 thejonny

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.